-- The number of substantiated allegations of conduct that appears to be criminal that were referred for prosecution since the last PREA audit was 0. - There have been no reported investigations that appeared to be criminal and referred for prosecution according to state law of alleged facility staff or resident's inappropriate sexual behavior in the facility in the past twelve (12) months.
+• The number of substantiated allegations of conduct that appears to be criminal that were referred for prosecution since the last PREA audit was 0.
+There were no additional sexual abuse allegations in the facility during the past twelve (12) months.

 - Interview with the Agency Designee, facility Superintendent, and PREA Coordinator indicated when a sexual abuse allegation occurs the agency investigators are notified and begin the investigation.
-When an outside agency investigates allegations of sexual abuse the agency remains informed of the progress of the sexual abuse investigation by maintaining contact with the assigned agency investigator, state and local law enforcement agencies, and the prosecutor's office. - The interviews with the one investigator who conduct administrative investigations indicated when they conduct investigations into allegations of sexual abuse and sexual harassment, they do so promptly, thoroughly, and objectively for all allegations, including third-party and anonymous reports.
+When an outside agency investigates allegations of sexual abuse the agency remains informed of the progress of the sexual abuse investigation by maintaining contact with the assigned agency investigator, state and local law enforcement agencies, and the prosecutor's office. - The interview with the one investigator who conduct administrative investigations indicated when they conduct investigations into allegations of sexual abuse and sexual harassment, they do so promptly, thoroughly, and objectively for all allegations, including third-party and anonymous reports.

 One investigator interviewed explained she completed the training requirements in 115.331 and .334.
-The investigator described that direct and circumstantial evidence gather in an investigation of an incident of sexual abuse consisted of collecting physical and DNA evidence, electronic monitoring data, interviews, and prior complaints and reports of sexual abuse. - The one (1) investigator indicated that the outside agency that investigates criminal sexual abuse keeps the facility informed of the progress of the investigation thru emails and the release of the final investigation report, when evidence is discovered that a prosecutable crime may have taken place; it is turned in for review then the prosecutor is consulted.
+The investigator described that direct and circumstantial evidence gather in an investigation of an incident of sexual abuse consisted of collecting physical and DNA evidence, electronic monitoring data, interviews, and prior complaints and reports of sexual abuse.

+- The one (1) administrative investigator indicated that the outside agency that investigates criminal sexual abuse keeps the facility informed of the progress of the investigation thru emails and the release of the final investigation report, when evidence is discovered that a prosecutable crime may have taken place; it is turned in for review then the prosecutor is consulted.
 According to the investigator cases for prosecution are referred when there are substantiated allegations of conduct that appear to be criminal.
 The investigator stated when a staff alleged to have committed sexual abuse terminates employment prior to a completed investigation into the conduct; the investigator continues the investigation until completion and all investigations are documented.
-The documentation includes descriptions of physical, testimonial, and documentary evidence, as well as attached copies of documentary evidence.

-- When interviewed, the Agency Designee, Administrative Investigator, facility Superintendent were knowledgeable with the standard related to administrative or criminal investigations. - Based on the above listed information, the auditor determination is the agency facility meets the standard pending the one open ongoing investigation which will be completed during the corrective action period and upon the completion of the final report.
+The documentation includes descriptions of physical, testimonial, and documentary evidence, as well as attached copies of documentary evidence. - When interviewed, the Agency Designee, Administrative Investigator, facility Superintendent were knowledgeable with the standard related to administrative or criminal investigations. - Based on the above listed information, the auditor determination is the agency facility meets the standard.